 So, if you’re not feeling much, know that wisdom is at play, and if you continue to trust and visit the practice, adventures of heart and mind are inevitable.

-The 21-day Foundations meditation program supports you in developing a consistent practice--this can be very helpful for getting through the initial stages where it seems like nothing is happening.
+The 21-day Journey of the Self meditation program supports you in developing a consistent practice--this can be very helpful for getting through the initial stages where it seems like nothing is happening.